Even the best gaming accessories need to be fixed sometimes.

 Check out the most common issues with headsets on the Xbox One below, and find out how to get your headset to work again, ASAP!
 Also, before you jump online, you need to take a look at how to connect an Xbox one headset easy setup for wired and wireless headphones.
 Or, if you have a PS3, you can read how to connect a gaming headset to PS3.
 Additionally, if you are curious, you may be interested in reading about how gaming headsets work.

 Xbox One Headset Mic Not Working

-This is by far one of the most common problems with gaming headsets on the Xbox One console – something goes wrong with the mic and audio channel that you are using to communicate over the headset.
-First, your audio issues might be a problem with streaming, which is generally a reflection of a poor internet connections.
+This is one of the most common problems with gaming headsets on the Xbox One console – something goes wrong with the mic and audio channel you are using to communicate over the headset.
+First, your audio issues might be a problem with streaming, which is generally a reflection of a poor internet connection.
 In other words, there may not be anything wrong with your headset.
-So, always check with your friends and test your connection to make sure that it isn’t a digital one and is in fact a physical, local problem!
+So, always check with your friends and test your connection to make sure that it isn’t a digital one and is, in fact, a physical, local problem!
 Then try:

 - If your headset is tethered to your controller – a common option – then check the connection to make sure that the connection is still stable.
 Unplug and replug back into your controller to see if this helps.

 - Many headsets come with a separate chat volume or chat mixer to control audio levels.
 If you have a button or dial that does this, check to make sure it hasn’t been turned all the way down.

 - Check your profile.
 Sometimes kid profiles prevent chatting, and if you’re signed in on a profile with parental controls, you should change them or switch.

 - Check Xbox Live.
 Do you still have a Gold membership?
 This is required for most advanced chatting options.